Dyson Micro 1.5KG vs V8

 Dyson Micro vs V8 filter comparison

-This is confirmed as both didn’t leak during the fog test.
+This is confirmed as neither leaked during the fog test.

-The filter placement is at the back behind the robot, but these aren’t interchangeable.
+The filter placement is at the back of the robot, but these aren’t interchangeable.

 One difference is that the Dyson V8 has a second filter sitting between the cyclones, while the Micro doesn’t.